It may be that if you are the owner of a wood-burning stove, that you think you can only ever burn hardwood.

 What also makes them great for woodburners is that you can use this cheaper firewood more liberally and continuously throughout the day, especially if your stove is connected to your central heating or hot water system.
-Soft woods will generate less heat per kilo, but should cost you less overall.
+Soft woods will generate the same heat per kilo (although each log weighs less) and should cost you less overall.

 Good for woodburning stoves